A topic from the subject of Biochemistry in Chemistry.

 • Krebs Cycle (Citric Acid Cycle):

-An aerobic metabolic pathway that further oxidizes pyruvate to carbon dioxide, releasing energy and NADH/FADH2.
+An aerobic metabolic pathway that further oxidizes pyruvate (or Acetyl-CoA derived from pyruvate) to carbon dioxide in the mitochondria, releasing energy and NADH/FADH2.

 • Oxidative Phosphorylation:

-The final stage of aerobic metabolism, where electron carriers (NADH/FADH2) pass electrons along the electron transport chain, pumping protons to generate ATP.
+The final stage of aerobic metabolism, occurring in the mitochondria, where electron carriers (NADH/FADH2) pass electrons along the electron transport chain, pumping protons to generate a proton gradient across the inner mitochondrial membrane.
+This gradient drives ATP synthesis via chemiosmosis.

 • Regulation of Metabolism:

-Metabolic pathways are tightly regulated by hormones, enzymes, and other factors to maintain cellular homeostasis.
+Metabolic pathways are tightly regulated by hormones, enzymes, and allosteric regulation to maintain cellular homeostasis and respond to cellular needs.
+Examples include feedback inhibition and hormonal control.

 Significance: